IRooc/sample-database/README.md

 ## start querying
 You now have a filled database where you can look around and start querying.

-Example Query, (ingredient usage for all pizza's):
+Example Query, (ingredient usage for all normal pizza's):

 ```sql
 SELECT ingredients.Name, ingredients.portionsize * SUM(pizza_ingredients.portions) UsedAmount, COUNT(*) UsedCount
 FROM pizza